Shipeasy

 Create a conversion metric

-$shipeasy metrics create purchase_conversion --event purchase --query 'count_users(purchase)'
+$shipeasy metrics create purchase_conversion --event-name purchase --query 'count_users(purchase)'

 02 · LOG